oskarhs/LikelihoodHistograms.jl/README.md

 [![Build Status](https://github.com/oskarhs/AutoHist.jl/actions/workflows/CI.yml/badge.svg?branch=master)](https://github.com/oskarhs/AutoHist.jl/actions/workflows/CI.yml?query=branch%3Amaster)

-A pure Julia implementation of automatic regular and irregular histogram construction based on maximizing a goodness-of-fit criterion.
+A pure Julia implementation of automatic regular and irregular histogram methods based on maximizing a goodness-of-fit criterion.
-Supports a variety of methods including those based on leave-one-out cross-validiation, penalized maximum likelihood and fully Bayesian approaches.

 ## Introduction
+Most default histogram plotting software only support regular automatic histogram procedures and use very simple plug-in rules to compute the the number of bins, frequently leading to poor density estimates for non-normal data (cf. Birgé and Rozenholc (2006), Simensen (2025)).
+The purpose of this software package is to offer the user a fast implementation of more sophisticated regular and irregular histogram procedures.
+Our package supports a variety of methods including those based on leave-one-out cross-validiation, penalized maximum likelihood and fully Bayesian approaches.

 The development of this package started with the writing of the Master's thesis "Random Histograms" (Simensen, 2025).
-Most notably, this package provides support for the regular and irregular random histogram models proposed in Simensen (2025), two fully Bayesian approaches to histogram construction.
-Since the algorithms used to fit this model can also be used to construct histograms based on other criteria, the package offers support for other goodness-of-fit criteria as well.
+Notably, this package provides support for the regular and irregular random histogram models proposed in Simensen (2025), two fully Bayesian approaches to histogram construction.

 This module exports the two functions `histogram_regular` and `histogram_irregular`, offering automatic histogram construction for 1-dimensional samples.
 A detailed exposition of all keyword arguments can be found by typing `?histogram_regular` and `?histogram_irregular` in the repl.